 5. Divisional heads are responsible for the oversight of departmental arrangements for health and safety within their division in order to ensure that they are functioning in accordance with the University's policies.

 6. Heads of departments and institutions, and faculty board chairs in the Humanities Division, are responsible for the health, safety, and welfare of all persons who are lawfully in the buildings under their charge and are required to bring to the notice of all employees a written statement describing the organisation and arrangements for safety within their departments, institutions or units.

 7. Responsibility for implementing University Safety Policy rests with heads of departments and institutions or with faculty board chairs.
-In order to provide expert advice on matters of health and safety, the Council has appointed the following officers:
+In order to provide expert advice on matters of health and safety, the Council will appoint the following University Officer:

-The policies of the University on specific legislative requirements and other matters are issued as University Policy Statements.
+The policies of the University on specific legislative requirements and other matters are issued as University Policy Statements (previously known as University Guidance Notes).
 Advice on specific hazards and technical items is issued as memoranda by the University Safety Office and by the University Occupational Health Service.

 Heads of departments must appoint suitable members of their staff as departmental safety officers to advise them and to liaise with University officers.
 Area/Divisional safety officers are appointed in high-risk departments and divisions, in order to enhance the departmental safety officer system.
 Any department using ionising radiation must have a system of radiation protection management based on departmental radiation protection supervisors, whose task is to ensure compliance with statutory regulations and local rules.
 Departments carrying out genetic modification work must appoint a departmental biological safety officer.